-Materials: Brass, travertine base and a geode, probably from the quarries around Idar-Oberstein in Germany, gold painted Bakelite socket.
+Materials: Brass, travertine/limestone base and a agate geode.
+Probably from the quarries around Idar-Oberstein in Germany.
+Maroon cardboard lampshade.
+Gold painted Bakelite socket.

 Height: 42 cm / 16.53”

 Width: 25 cm / 9.84”

 Base: 15 x 13 cm / 5.90 x 5.11”

 Electricity: 1 bulb E27, 1 x 60 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred, but a clear bulb gives always the most beautiful effect on minerals.

 Other versions: Different sizes, colours, other minerals, corals, shells and so on.

 This agate table lamp has no label, but it is in all probability made by Pierre Faveere.
 He used the same brass and travertine parts as you can see on the left.
 No information to be found about him, but the name Faveere exists only in France and Belgium.